 One advantage of batten seam vs. traditional architectural standing seam is that batten seam installation method naturally creates air pockets between the roof deck and the metal panels.
 The air pockets can provide an additional layer of insulation and help facilitate air circulation.

 Curved standing seam panels are designed for curved shapes on both residential and commercial roofs.
 These panels are typically made to order at a custom sheet metal fabrication shop with access to a specialty Radius Machine that can curve the metal sheets based on the specs provided by the architect.
-Pre-curved and prefabricated panels can also be shipped from a factory by the manufacturer.
+Pre-curved and prefabricated panels can also be shipped directly from the factory to worksite by the manufacturer.

 Insulated metal panels are standing seam panels that have a layer of insulation specifically designed for the shape of the panels.
 These panels are more costly and more energy efficient than traditional panels.
 Insulated metal roof and wall panels are typically used in commercial projects, but they could also be used in larger residential developments, whether it be new construction or retrofit applications.